 Students are required to complete all hours and assignments while in training of the respective course in order to achieve graduation.
-At this time, a graduating student will be presented with a diploma from BEYOND 21ST CENTURY BEAUTY ACADEMY. and a proof of training document.
-If the student has reached seventeen (17) years of age and has at least a tenth (10) grade education, he or she is eligible to apply for the State Board examination.
 All school charges must be paid in full prior to graduation.
-All institutional charges must be paid in full before credits/hours may be released.
-Unpaid credits will be retained by the institution until payment in full is complete.
 Full payment of all institutional charges is a graduation requirement.
+At this time, a graduating student will be presented with a diploma from BEYOND 21ST CENTURY BEAUTY ACADEMY. and a proof of training document.
+If the student has reached seventeen (17) years of age and has at least a tenth (10) grade education, he or she may be eligible to apply for the State Board examination.